 You often spend hours crafting the perfect email campaign.
-You obsessively refine every sentence, pick the ideal images, and you're convinced this is the message that will finally capture your audience's hearts and wallets.
+You obsessively refine every sentence, pick the ideal images, and are convinced this is the message that will finally capture your audience's hearts and wallets.

-You hit 'send'... and then you wait.
+You hit “send”… and then you wait.
 And wait.

 But your open rate is as dismal as a rainy Monday.